Pack burro racing: Other races

 Outside Colorado, versions of this sport have historically been enjoyed in other states going back to the 1950s in Big Bear, CA with the Old Miners Days Burro Race; and in the 1960s in Beatty, NV which hosted their annual Burro Race using a ready supply of wild burros from the historic Bullfrog Mining District.
+In Arizona the Lion's Club in Apache Junction conducted their own burro races starting in 1958.
+These races lasted a few years before going on a hiatus and coming back in 2021.

 Nowadays, the excitement generated by Colorado's enthusiastic embrace of the sport is now beginning to fuel an interest in other western states.
-In 2019, Superior, AZ celebrated its own mining and burro history with the Arizona inaugural Superior Burro Run.
-In 2020, organizers in both California and New Mexico plan to host their own versions of the event with inaugural races in both states.
+In 2019, Superior, AZ celebrated its own mining and burro history with the Arizona inaugural Superior Burro Run (now titled the BRAY Superior Jackass Dash).
+Since returning burro racing to Arizona the sport has taken off within the state.
+The towns and ranches of the Arizona races include: